 The four villages of Pouilly-Fuissé, Chaintré, Solutré, and Vergisson, produce the famous Pouilly-Fuissé wine.
 They have achieved the remarkable feat of selling 75% of their wine production abroad.
 The rocks of Solutré and Vergisson, which wine writer and entrepreneur, Alexis Lichine, compared to the rocks of Gibraltar, overlook the vineyards.
 This region is of great historical and prehistoric interest.
 In 1987, a prehistory museum was inaugurated in Solutré, where it was considered to be one of the major museums of its kind.

-PRODUCER: Georges Duboeuf
+Producer: Les Vins Georges Duboeuf

-GRAPE VARIETY: 100% Chardonnay
+Wine Composition: 100% Chardonnay

 Total Acidity: 5.27 G/L

 2019: 90 Pts - Wine Spectator, Sept 2021